joshbruce/external-project-proposals/php-concepts/interact-with-instance-as-php.md

 The interface version looks similar, but includes the added step of explicitly attaching the interface to the class definition.

 When passing an instance as an argument to a function or method the PHP type system should facilitate type safety without the added complexity or development required by a magic method implementation (??).
-I am not sure which would easier to implement when it comes to this concept: union types, available as of PHP 8, may help facilitate.
+I am not sure which would be easier to implement when it comes to this concept: union types, available as of PHP 8, may help facilitate.

 ```php
 interface BoolAccess